Digitalroot/LoU-Baron-Bar/README.md

 Installation
 -------------

+**Note**: Code has been moved from https://baronbar.codeplex.com/ to https://github.com/Digitalroot/LoU-Baron-Bar some of the instructions below are a reference to codeplex.

 Download either the Greasemonkey or Chrome extension version of Baron Bar.
 (Chrome extension can be found by clicking the **View all downloads** link to the right or the **Downloads** tab from above.)

 ### Firefox
 If you are using Firefox download the Greasemonkey version.
 Your browser will save the **baronbar.user.js** somewhere.
 Open your Downloads window.